microsoft/fluentui/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: 'Please use Stack Overflow for questions'
+about: 'Please use Stack Overflow for questions #office-ui-fabric'

 ---